 Isn’t it interesting that ‘colic’ has exactly the same time profile?
 For years it’s been called ‘evening colic’ and ‘three month colic’ to describe this very profile.
 If you read the standard medical texts on the subject they say that, ‘Colic occurs in 10% of the baby population, with over 90% of them having no organic disease’.

 That’s the giveaway line.

 The so-called ‘colicy’ babies are those criers on our graph in the top 10%.
 They are just as normal but more sensitive than the others.
 They are not suffering from a disease.
 We should stop looking and blaming their tummies for what is going on their heads!

 Often these tense, upset babies try to calm themselves in the only way they know.
 By sucking and sucking and sucking.

 So they start feeding more (which makes them vomit and reflux more), this also overloads the ability of their bowel to absorb all the milk (so they get ‘wind’ and explosive poos, misdiagnosed as lactose intolerance) or they scream and draw their knees up because they are tense and stressed (misdiagnosed as tummy ache).
 Their family responds to the extra noise by getting stressed themselves and by handling the baby more.

 So new mothers, If you can, abandon Christmas for this year and leave the cooking to others.
 Retreat to a quiet room.
+If people want to see your baby, show them a baby picture on your phone.
 Santa will still come and your baby will thank you for it.